On Feasible Rewards in Multi-Agent Inverse Reinforcement Learning: Preliminaries

-\textbf{Reward function.} The reward function for an agent, $R^{i}: \calS \times \calA \to [0, \maxRi]$, takes a state and a joint action as inputs, mapping them to a bounded real number.
+\textbf{Reward function.} The reward function for an agent, $R^{i}: \gS \times \gA \to [-\maxRi, \maxRi]$, takes a state and a joint action as inputs, mapping them to a bounded real number.
 The joint reward is represented as $R = (R^1, \ldots, R^n)$.
 The uniform reward bound across all agents is defined by $\maxR := \max_{i \in [n]} \maxRi$.
-It is crucial to recognize that the reward value is influenced by the actions of other agents.
-A $\gwor$ combined with a joint reward results in a Markov game $\gwr$.
+A Markov game without reward $\gG$ combined with a joint reward results in a standard Markov game denoted as $\gwr$.